 – Department of English, Saint Louis University

 – Director: Devin Johnston, PhD

 – Completed and Defended with Distinction, 2013

 “Sign and Design: The Visual Languages of Contemporary Fiction” presents a study of the intersections between verbal narrative and visual art in twentieth- and twenty-first-century literature, with a particular attention to the use of photography, typography, graphic design, illustration, and other forms of the image in fiction.
 By looking closely at the ways in which recent novels adapt the uncertain temporality of images to the otherwise uniform trajectory of written language, the planar space of the page is rehabilitated as a site of a potentiality and multiplicity.
 Building on arguments made by Maurice Blanchot, Jacques Derrida, Roland Barthes, and others, I argue that these hybrid texts challenge the seeming orderliness and intractable linearity with which stories have been hitherto presented in print.
 The difference between these verbal/visual hybrids and conventional fiction is not merely a formal concern, but a question of fiction’s imposition on the experience of lived life.
 My emphasis on these hybrid texts is not meant to denigrate or devalue traditional novels, however.
 Design does not undo or negate the sign in this configuration.
-I see instead the image as that which interrogates the ways in which we find time in fiction—to say nothing of film, art, everyday life, and everything else.
+I see instead the image as that which interrogates the ways in which we find time in fiction—to say nothing of time in film, art, everyday life, and everything else.